chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### How To Add More Nodes to the Onprem Deployment
-- Open the `config.toml` at bastion node
+- Open the `config.toml` at bastion node.
-- change the `instance_count` value
+- change the `instance_count` value, as explain in below example.
-- Add the `Ip address` as the end.
+- Add the `Ip address` for the respetive node at the end, as expain in the example.
 - Make sure that all the necesssary port and fire wall setting are allign in the new node.

-For example : Add new Automate node to the existing cluster.
+For example : Add new Automate node to the existing deployed cluster.
   | Old Config | => | New Config |
   | :---: | :---: | :---: |
   | [automate.config] | => |[automate.config] |